Entry into Medicine in NZ: Two Crucial Facts

 - At Otago University, you can apply to medicine only once if you are applying in the alternative category.

-Therefore, quality preparation for UCAT is essential to ensure that you do not miss out on your chance to study medicine.
+With these limitations it is vital that you ensure that your academic grades and UCAT score are the best they can possibly be.
+Quality preparation for UCAT is essential to ensure that you do not miss out on your chance to study medicine.